UntitledsTakenNOOOO/dehacked-attack/pk3/README.txt

 * Poison Soul: A small, yet very tanky flying enemy that fires baron fireballs.
 Spawns in the pain elemental slot.

 RESURGENCE (2014):
-* Evil Marine (Slower Variant): A variant of the evil marine that moves at less than 20% of the speed.
-Spawns rarely with revenants, and is still very deadly.
+* Evil Marine (Slow Variant): A variant of the evil marine that moves at less than 20% of the speed.
+Spawns very rarely with revenants, and is still very deadly.

 VALIANT (2015):
 * Valiant Imp: This variant on the imp shoots faster fireballs in sets of two.